Hollywood is fascinated with medieval times. Mainly, these films are period drama that deals with historical figures and interprets historical events.

 This tale of the legendary sword sees Merlin guiding Uther Pendragon’s bastard son to become a King and unite the Knights of the Round Table against Morgana Frey and Mordred.

-Filmed in 1981, this version of the Arthurian legends is still considered the best amongst fans.
+Filmed in 1981, this version of the Arthurian legends is still considered the best among fans.
 It holds nothing back, bringing the grandeur, elegance, and strangeness this story deserves.

 This two-and-a-half-hour medieval movie has so much to unpack, from magical fantasy creatures to epic Middle Ages war scenes.
 Whilst there are plenty of stars such as Dame Herrin Marin, Nigel Terry, and Paul Geoffrey, the film’s real star is Nicol Williamson as Merlin.
 His wisecracks are hilarious, and his quotes are still remembered today.